tanjingder/gen-ai-app/README.md

 - **Impact**: Wrong intent = wrong tools executed = poor responses

 **3. LLM Tool Usage Confusion**
-- **Issue**: LLM doesn't always understand when/how to use available tools
+- **Issue**: LLM doesn't always understand when/how to use available tools, or is it necessary to use tools?
 - **Examples**:
   - User asks "What's in the video?" → LLM tries to answer without analyzing frames
   - Should execute `analyze_frame` tool but generates generic response instead